In honor of hot red heads…

 My favorite character to play in Guild Wars was a ranger/warrior named Otter of Darkwood.
 Lean and shapely, with long auburn hair, I enjoyed her so much I rebuilt her in several other games I’ve tried over the years, like Age of Conan and Oblivion.

-Well, as some of you know, I am now romantically entangled with a lovely lass named Kate.
-This morning, I remembered Otter and realized that she actually looks a hell of a lot like Kate.
-Kate even shares my interest in archery, Otter’s specialty.
-I figured I’d pop into the game and take a screenshot to show her.
+This morning, I remembered Otter and figured I’d pop into the game and kill some things with her.
 (The shot above I found on my computer, taken long ago).

 I clicked on the dusty old Guild Wars icon, and the game went into its auto-update mode, drawing in all the changes and such that have occurred in the many long months since I entered its world.
 Finally it was ready.
 I signed in.